DNA sequencing: Sample preparation

 After DNA or RNA extraction, samples may require further preparation depending on the sequencing method.
 For Sanger sequencing, either cloning procedures or PCR are required prior to sequencing.
 In the case of next-generation sequencing methods, library preparation is required before processing.
 Assessing the quality and quantity of nucleic acids both after extraction and after library preparation identifies degraded, fragmented, and low-purity samples and yields high-quality sequencing data.

-The high-throughput nature of current DNA/RNA sequencing technologies has posed a challenge for sample preparation method to scale-up.
-Several liquid handling instruments are being used for the preparation of higher numbers of samples with a lower total hands-on time:

 Development initiatives

 In October 2006, the X Prize Foundation established an initiative to promote the development of full genome sequencing technologies, called the Archon X Prize, intending to award $10 million to "the first Team that can build a device and use it to sequence 100 human genomes within 10 days or less, with an accuracy of no more than one error in every 100,000 bases sequenced, with sequences accurately covering at least 98% of the genome, and at a recurring cost of no more than $10,000 (US) per genome."

 Each year the National Human Genome Research Institute, or NHGRI, promotes grants for new research and developments in genomics.
 2010 grants and 2011 candidates include continuing work in microfluidic, polony and base-heavy sequencing methodologies.